An invariant of link cobordisms from symplectic Khovanov homology: A non-standard splitting of the relative invariant

-$E$ carries some further structure, namely the (pullback of the) projection $p$ to the $a$--coordinate, which restricts to a Lefschetz fibration on each regular fibre of $\pi$.
-Each of these has three critical points over distinct values of $a$.
-As one approaches a critical fibre of $\pi$ two of these collide.
-By inspection, the $S^1$--action is also fibrewise w.r.t. $p$.
-Hence, it preserves symplectic parallel transport vector fields and the symplectic parallel transport over $\pi$ and $p$ preserves $\mu$.
-This gives us control of vanishing and matching cycles in the following manner.
+The map $\proja$, restricts to a Lefschetz fibration on non-singular fibres $E_z$ of $E$ with three singular values.
+As one approaches a singular fibre of $E$, two of these singular values collide.
+Understanding $\proja$ is important as it gives some control over $S^1$--equivariant Lagrangian spheres in the fibres:

-\begin{lemma} Any $S^1$--equivariant Lagrangian sphere in a regular fibre of $E$ (as above) can be expressed as $\mu|_{E_z}^{-1}(0)\cap p|_{E_z}^{-1}\im\gamma$ for some smooth embedded path $\gamma$ in $\mathbb{C}$ between critical values of $p|_{E_z}$.
+\begin{lemma} Any $S^1$--equivariant Lagrangian sphere in a regular fibre of $E$ (as above) can be expressed as $\mu|_{E_z}^{-1}(0)\cap \proja|_{E_z}^{-1}\im\gamma$ for some smooth embedded path $\gamma$ in $\mathbb{C}$ between critical values of $\proja|_{E_z}$.
 Furthermore, the vanishing cycle in for any path in $B$ into the critical value of $\pi$ is of this form.
 In this case $\gamma$ is a smooth path between the two critical values of $p|_{E_z}$ which collide in the critical fibre of $\pi$. \end{lemma}